anwaldt/sound_synthesis_introduction/Website/posts/Subtractive/subtractive-families.rst

 -----

-  Due to the quirky filters it failed as a bass accompaniment but gave birth to techno and especially acid:
+  Due to the quirky filters it failed as a bass accompaniment but gave birth to techno and related genres.
+It creates the typical acid basses and leads:

 -----